tjbai/reg_bot/README.md

 the first time you use it some extra dependencies might have to be installed at runtime so you'd preferably want to take care of that before registration.

+Note that you can technically run the script and have it idle for an arbitrary amount of time before course registration, but I'd highly recommend just running the command 5-10 minutes before registration and actively monitoring it.

 ## Arguments
 You want to supply the relevant time, username, and password as a list of arguments after `python reg.py`
 1. The first argument is the time at which you want the bot to attempt registration.
 Once you activate the script, it will open a browser and wait until that time.
 The format for this is <YYYY/MM/DD/HH/MM>.
 It uses military time, but this shouldn't matter because registration is normally at 7 am.
-2. The second argument is your SIS username, which should be YOUR_ID followed by @jh.edu
+2. The second argument is your SIS username, which should be your hopkins ID followed by @jh.edu
 3. The last argument is the password to your Hopkins email/SIS

 ## Example